 Despite this risk, we’re seeing a trend in the rise of cryptocurrency acceptance from banks as they see the value in the blockchain technology and a willingness from consumers to adopt digital currencies.
 The future of banks and cryptocurrency is uncertain but as the technology advances, we could see more and more banks investing in cryptocurrency and blockchain technology strategies.

 If you have more questions about crypto related topics or even estate planning and estate protection don’t hesitate to contact Blake Harris Law.
-You can reach us out through our contact page or call at 833-ASK-BLAKE.
+You can reach us out through our contact page or call at 786-559-1209.